The inspirational man behind what we do

-When Ruddi Waterworth-Jones was six and a half months old he became poorly.
-Ali, his mum thought it was just a childhood illness, possibly even teething.
+When Ruddi Waterworth-Jones was six-and-a-half months old he became poorly.
+His mum Ali thought it was just a childhood illness, possibly even teething.
 She took him to and from the doctors four or more times where he was treated for all sorts – teething, asthma, nappy rash – the list went on.

-One morning after endless sleepless nights Ali decided to take Ruddi to the Huddersfield Royal Infirmary Accident & Emergency department as she just felt something wasn’t right.
+One morning after endless sleepless nights Ali decided to take Ruddi to Huddersfield Royal Infirmary's Accident & Emergency department as she just felt something wasn’t right.
 They didn’t leave hospital again for 14 weeks!
-The word ‘nightmare’ is probably over used but this was the start of an absolutely torrid time for Ruddi and his family.
+The word ‘nightmare’ is probably over-used but this was the start of an absolutely torrid time for Ruddi and his family.

 Ruddi was prodded, poked, sedated and injected.
 He was given ‘the works.’
 Huddersfield Royal Infirmary transferred him to Calderdale Royal Hospital where Ali and Ruddi’s dad, Craig, were told that a mass had been discovered on his bladder.
 It was then that they transferred Ruddi to Leeds St James’s (Jimmy’s) Paediatric Cancer/Oncology Unit, Ward 10 … Ruddi’s new family.